-Report for the cohort of all fulltime, first-time bachelor's (or bachelor's (or equivalent) degreeseeking undergraduate students who entered your institution as
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate studen preceding summer term).

-- The initial cohort may be

-- \ Death

-- \ Permanent Disability

-- \ Service in the armed forces

-- \ Foreign aid service of the federal government

-- \ Official church missions

-- \ No other adjustments to the B22 For the cohort of all full-time
+- The initial cohort may be adjusted for students who departed for the following reasons: - \ Death - \ Permanent Disability - \ Service in the armed forces - \ Foreign aid service of the federal government - \ Official church missions - \ No other adjustments to the initial cohort should be made. - B22 For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as first-year students in Fall 2021 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2022.